 There is almost nothing worse than having to go to the hospital or to see a healthcare professional when you are sick or need a procedure, and then when the visit is over discovering that you have not received a standard of care that you had expected.
 In fact, you have been an injured patient, and now you believe that you deserve some compensation for injuries, lost wages, and emotional stress.
 When this happens in Michigan, the most common thing to do is to seek the advice and guidance of a malpractice attorney at the medical malpractice law firm of Cochran, Kroll, & Associates P.C.

 Once you have contacted a medical malpractice lawyer, you will start down the path of a medical negligence lawsuit against the medical professional or health care facility that has many phases that take you from your injury to a final settlement.
 Often along this journey, there comes a couple of opportunities to settle your grievance and your claim without completing the legal process and without having to go to court.
 There is no magic formula for when to decide to take this approach to a medical injury, but there are some things to consider with your health and peace of mind at stake.

 The Litigation Process and When to Settle

 The steps to getting a malpractice suit started are straightforward.
-The first thing you need to do is contact a malpractice attorney and explain your injury to determine if you have a legitimate claim.
+The first thing you need to do is contact a medical malpractice attorney and explain your injury to determine if you have a legitimate claim.